Facing Housing Challenges?

 - Keep waste bags handy to clean up after your pet.

 - Ensure your pet gets plenty of exercise daily to reduce chewing or destructive behaviors.
+This can be physical like playing fetch or going for a walk, or mental such as puzzle toys or practicing obedience commands.

 - Obtain renter’s insurance or a form of liability insurance and share this information with the landlord.